Bolivian boliviano: History

 The second boliviano was introduced in 1987 at a rate of 1 boliviano = 1,000,000 pesos bolivianos.

 Second boliviano

-Following many years of rampant inflation, the bolivian peso was replaced in 1987 by a new boliviano at a rate of one million to one (when 1 US dollar was worth 1.8/1.9 million pesos).
+Following many years of rampant inflation, the bolivian peso was replaced in 1987 by a new boliviano at a rate of one million to one (when 1 U.S. dollar was worth 1.8/1.9 million pesos).
 At that time, 1 new boliviano was roughly equivalent to 1/2 U.S. dollar.

 Coins

 In 1988, stainless-steel 2, 5, 10, 20 and 50 centavos and 1 boliviano (dated 1987) coins were introduced, followed by stainless-steel 2 bolivianos in 1991.
 Copper-plated steel 10 centavos were introduced in 1997 and bi-metallic 5 bolivianos in 2001.
 The 2 and 5 centavo coins are no longer in circulation.
 The 2 boliviano coin has been minted in two sizes, both of which remain legal tender.
 The smaller 2 boliviano coin is almost the same as the 1 boliviano coin, leading to potential confusion, although the 2 boliviano coins are undecagonal whilst the 1 boliviano coins are round.
 All the coins in Bolivia have the value with the inscription "La union es la Fuerza" ("Union is strength" in Spanish) on the obverse.
 Older coins feature and the coat of arms of Bolivia with the inscription "Republica de Bolivia" (Republic of Bolivia) on the reverse, while newer ones feature the coat of arms with the inscription "Estado Plurinacional de Bolivia" (Plurinational state of Bolivia).